Saquon Barkley Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Season Stats

-- Barkley has put up 461 rushing yards on 130 carries (30.7 yards per game) with two touchdowns this season.
+- So far this year Barkley has rushed for 461 yards on 130 carries (30.7 ypg), with two rushing touchdowns.

-- The Giants, who rank 30th in the NFL in points scored, have dropped back to pass 60.9% of the time while running the ball 39.1% of the time.
+- The Giants, who rank 30th in the NFL in points scored, have dropped back to pass 60.9% of the time while running the football 39.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Barkley's matchup with the Bears.